nick24smith/osticket-prereqs/README.md

 <img width="400" height="487" alt="image" src="https://github.com/user-attachments/assets/26cdbfa0-130d-4ea1-a816-5c125edc94a0" />

 Back on IIS on the same osTicket folder, go to PHP Manager.
-Scroll down and click "Enable or disable an extension" and Enable these extensions: "php_imap.dll", "php_intl.dll", and "php_opcache.dll".
+Scroll down and click "Enable or disable an extension" and enable these extensions: "php_imap.dll", "php_intl.dll", and "php_opcache.dll".
 Then refresh the osTicket site on your browser.

 <img width="627" height="325" alt="image" src="https://github.com/user-attachments/assets/9a0865d1-5e25-4ab8-b2d2-416f3af71728" />